mmfausnaugh/tica/README.md

  2. Scalar bias correction: Remove the time-dependent amplifier pedestal.
  3. Gain: Convert from ADU to photoelectrons.
  4. Linearity: Correct the non-linear response.
- 5. Smear correction:  Remove small contamination from the shutterless transfer to the frame-store.
+ 5. Smear correction:  Remove contamination from the shutterless transfer to the frame-store.
  6. Flat-field correction: Correct for the non-uniform response of each pixel.